How to find old messages on Gmail ?

 These techniques, they are simple and if they require a little gymnastics of the brain to adapt the European format of the date to the American format, there is no doubt that you will get there quickly.

-However, we still advise you to use the other techniques that we have mentioned, such as bookmarking important conversations or regularly deleting messages that do not interest you.
-This will save you a lot of hassle and hours of searching the next time you are looking for a particular email.
+However, we still advise you to use the other techniques that you have been told, such as bookmarking important conversations or even regularly removing messages that do not interest you.
+This will save you a lot of hassle and hours of research the next time you're looking for a particular email.